 Early Christmas morning, December 25, 1945, tragedy struck the Sodder family in Fayetteville, West Virginia, when their house went up in flames.
-The parents and four children were able to escape, but five children disappeared.
+The parents and four children escaped, but five children disappeared.
 Did these kids die in the fire, or are they still out there somewhere?
 No one knows.

 That night, the home was occupied by George and Jennie Sodder and nine of their ten children.
 Their son Joseph was away serving in the Army during World War II.
-After they had all gone to sleep, a fire broke out at about 1:30 a.m.
+After they had all fallen asleep, a fire broke out at about 1:30 a.m.

 George Sodder immigrated to the United States from Sardinia, Italy, in 1908 when he was 13 years old.
 He soon found work on the Pennsylvania railroads, carrying water and supplies to workers.
 After a few years, he moved to Smithers, West Virginia, where he first worked as a driver and then launched his own trucking company, hauling dirt, freight, and coal.
 He then met Jennie Cipriani, who immigrated from Italy when she was three.
 The couple soon married, had ten children between 1923 and 1943, and moved to Fayetteville, West Virginia.

 The telephone rang at about 12:30 a.m. on Christmas day, and Jennie went downstairs to answer it.
 On the other end of the line was a woman’s voice that she did not recognize, asking for someone who didn’t reside in the home.
 Jennie informed the caller she had reached the wrong number and hung up.
-At that time, she noticed the lights were still on, and the curtains were not drawn downstairs.
+She noticed the lights were still on then, and the curtains were not drawn downstairs.
 Her daughter Marion had fallen asleep on the living room couch, and Jennie assumed the other children who had stayed up had returned to the attic where they slept.
-After turning out the lights and closing the curtains, she returned to bed.
+She returned to bed after turning out the lights and closing the curtains.